abshekh/calltree.nvim/README.md

 # calltree.nvim
 callheirarchy for lsp

-# just a fork of LSP Saga but it only has callheirarchy
-# created this repo because couldn't get LSP Saga callheirarchy working and that was the only feature i needed
+just a fork of LSP Saga but this only has callheirarchy created this repo because couldn't get LSP Saga callheirarchy to work properly and that was the only feature i needed

 # TODO
 - remove unused functions